laraschaerf/laraschaerf/README.md

-- 👋 Hi, I’m lara
+- 👋 Hi, I’m Lara
 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me tja...
+- 📫 How to reach me: never...